2023 Economic Development CRM Guide

 $180/month and you must buy 20 user licenses on top of this!

-HubSpot provides free, live, unlimited phone / zoom support (must order 1 Professional level license)
+HubSpot provides free, live, unlimited phone / zoom support in most packages

 Consider a Niche Software Provider

-Because these are smaller companies, few companies are willing to building apps to connect to these systems whereas HubSpot - salesforce have 1000's of apps that already connect to HubSpot if you need this.
+Because these are smaller companies, few companies are willing to building apps to connect to these systems whereas companies like HubSpot and salesforce have 1000's of apps that already connect to the CRM.

-- inability for you, the end client, to configure/enhance the system on your own
+inability for you, the end client, to configure/enhance the system on your own so you'll pay for modifications and changes

 Clean Data is Good Data